 Elena V. Tourkina, Ph.D.

-Dr. Elena Tourkina is an Assistant Professor in the Division of Rheumatology & Immunology at the Medical University of South Carolina.
+Dr. Elena Tourkina is an Associate Professor of Medicine, and Regenerative Medicine and Cell Biology.
 She received an MS in Biochemistry and Virology at the Moscow State University and a Ph.D. in Molecular Biology at Belozerskiy Laboratory of Molecular Biology and Bioorganic Chemistry, Moscow State University, Moscow, Russia.
 She joined the Division of Rheumatology at MUSC in 1993.

 Dr. Tourkina’s research interest is lung fibrosis and inflammation in scleroderma.
 Her scientific interests are the molecular and cellular mechanisms that regulate collagen synthesis and immune respond in healthy lungs and in pathological conditions such as fibrosis and inflammation.
 She recently established the role of caveolin-1, the main caveolae protein in the regulation of collagen expression and myofibroblast differentiation in the lung fibroblasts.
 It was demonstrated that caveolin-1 plays a central role in regulating collagen expression in normal lung fibroblasts (NLF) as a participant in a signaling cascade that also includes members of the PKC and MAPK families of signaling proteins.
 These studies also suggested that the low level of caveolin-1 expression in scleroderma lung fibroblasts (SLF) leads to their overexpression of collagen, and alpha-smooth muscle actin, the myofibroblast marker.